Kaulig Racing

-Kaulig Racing is an American professional stock car racing team that competes in the NASCAR Cup Series and NASCAR Xfinity Series.
+Kaulig Racing is an American professional stock car racing team that competes in the NASCAR Cup Series and the NASCAR Craftsman Truck Series.
+Kaulig fields three Cup Series Chevrolet Camaro ZL1 teams: the No. 10 full-time for Ty Dillon and the No. 16 full-time for A. J. Allmendinger.
+They also fields five full-time Truck RAM teams: the No. 10 truck, and four other entries, with Brenden Queen, Justin Haley, and Daniel Dye, as the flagship team for RAM.
 The team is owned by Matt Kaulig, an owner of team sponsor LeafFilter.
-Kaulig Racing fields three Cup Series Chevrolet Camaro ZL1 teams: the No. 13 part-time for Chandler Smith, the No. 16 full-time for A. J. Allmendinger, and the No. 31 full-time for Justin Haley.
-It also fields three full-time Xfinity Chevrolet Camaro teams: the No. 10 for multiple drivers, the No. 11 for Daniel Hemric, and the No. 16 for Chandler Smith.
-The team has a technical alliance with Richard Childress Racing, and formerly operated out of the NTS Motorsports facility.
+The team has a shop on the Richard Childress Racing campus in Welcome, North Carolina, and formerly operated out of the NTS Motorsports facility.
+The team previously competed in the NASCAR Xfinity Series.